 "So, here's a bit of news that I don't think anyone knows about," said Brunelle.
 "Now, this still has to have full approval from the CCDC board and all of the appropriate parties, but there's a strong likelihood that we'll be turning over ownership of the Grove Plaza and that stretch of Eighth Street to the city of Boise.
 The idea is to get Eighth Street and the Grove Plaza in tip-top condition and allow the city take ownership."

-That should please Boise Mayor Dave Bieter, who has been referred to (half in jest) as el alcalde sin calles, which, translated from Basque, is "the mayor without streets."
+That should please Boise Mayor Dave Bieter, who has been referred to (half in jest) as el alcalde sin calles, which, translated from Spanish, is "the mayor without streets."
 The reason for the moniker is that Boise streets are governed by the elected Ada County Highway District, much to Bieter's chagrin.